-If no deal is agreed between the EU and the UK, Approved Training Organisations (ATO), Declared Training Organisations (DTO) and Registered Training Facilities (RF) might need to take action.
+On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, Approved Training Organisations (ATO), Declared Training Organisations (DTO) and Registered Training Facilities (RF) might need to take action.
 Actions required would depend on individual circumstances and are a matter for each business and individual to consider.
-This page sets what you need to consider to prepare for such an eventuality.
+This page sets out what you need to consider to prepare for such an eventuality.

 UK issued ATO, DTO and RF

-Where a Competent Authority other than the CAA would be the State of Licence issue, the European Commission has said that it would not recognise training courses conducted by UK-issued approved or declared training organisations where training for a licence, rating or certificate is completed after the UK leaves the EU.
+Where a Competent Authority other than the CAA would be the State of Licence issue, the European Commission’s previous public positions has said that in the absence of agreement for continued mutual recognition of Training Organisation Approvals, EASA may not recognise training courses conducted by UK-issued approved or declared training organisations where training for a licence, rating or certificate is completed after the UK participation in EASA ceases,

 Therefore, prior to commencing a course of theoretical knowledge or flight training for a pilot’s licence, rating or certificate we recommend that Heads of Training contact EASA or the appropriate competent authority to establish what training would be recognised.

-Can I seek a new a third country approval from EASA before the withdrawal date?
+Could I seek a new a third country approval from EASA before the UK’s participation in EASA ceases?

-From October 2 2018, EASA has said that it will accept third country applications from UK Approved Training Organisations.
-Organisations will need to decide whether, in a non-negotiated withdrawal, they wish to retain both a national and an EASA approval.
+EASA has stated previously that it would accept third country applications from UK Approved Training Organisations.
+Organisations would need to decide whether, on the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, they would wish to retain both a national and an EASA approval.